 As INDIGO is a community project, we encourage you to re-use our data.
 This page describes several ways you can download all the public data.
+Our Data Dictionary has data definitions for every variable of our Impact Bond Dataset.

 Remember if you see any mistakes, or if you have any data that could be added to this data set, please get in touch with us and tell us.